ogmacorp/PyAOgmaNeo/docs/hierarchy.rst

 .. class:: pyaogmaneo.Hierarchy

 The sparse predictive hierarchy (SPH).
 Can be thought of as the "agent" when used for reinforcement learning.
-This is the main piece of any PyAOgmaNeo project
+This is the main component of any PyAOgmaNeo project

 .. function:: Hierarchy.__init__(self):